 To the best of our knowledge and information available on record with us, there is no encumbrance on the property.
 However, the intending bidders should make their own independent due diligence and inquiries regarding the encumbrances, title of property put on auction and claims/ rights/ dues/ affecting the property, prior to submitting their bid.
 The E-Auction advertisement does not constitute and shall not be deemed to constitute any commitment or any representation of the OARPL.
 The property is being sold with all the existing and future encumbrances whether known or unknown to OARPL.

 8 The Authorised Officer/ Secured Creditor shall not be responsible in any way for any third-party claims/rights/ dues.The OARPL, however, shall not be responsible for any outstanding statutory dues/encumbrances/tax arrears, if any.
-The intending bidders should make their own independent inquiries regarding the encumbrances, title of property/ies and to inspect the property and office of government, revenue authority and court to satisfy themselves The Property can be inspected strictly on the dates and time mentioned in Sale Notice.
+The intending bidders should make their own independent inquiries regarding the encumbrances, title of property/ies and to inspect the property and office of government, revenue authority and court to satisfy themselves.
+The Property can be inspected strictly on the date and time mentioned in Sale Notice.

-All dues / arrears / unpaid taxes including but not limited to, sales taxes, Municipal Taxes, Electricity Dues, Industrial Cooperation etc., labor / workmen dues / compensation if any or any other dues, statutory or otherwise on the secured property shall be borne by the purchaser
+All dues / arrears / unpaid taxes including but not limited to sales taxes, Municipal Taxes, Electricity Dues, Industrial Cooperation etc., labor / workmen dues / compensation if any or any other dues, statutory or otherwise on the secured property shall be borne by the purchaser.

 The successful bidder shall deposit 25% of the bid amount (after adjusting EMD) immediately i.e., on the same day but not later than the next working day, as the case may be and balance 75% amount must be paid within 15 days from confirmation of sale.
 On failure to pay the sale price as stated all deposits including EMD shall be forfeited without further notice.
 However, extension of further reasonable time to make the balance 75% payment in exceptional situations shall be at sole discretion of authorized officer and subject to terms & conditions as may be agreed upon in writing between the purchaser and the secured creditor in accordance with applicable provisions of law.